gmasonPCS/rsync-on-esxi/README.md

     esxcli network firewall ruleset list
     ```

-- You may need to change file permissions on the rsync binary in-order to run the file, use the following command to allow users to execute the file
+- You may need to change file permissions on the rsync binary in-order to run the program, use the following command to allow users to execute the file
     ```sh
     chmod 755 /bin/rsync-static
     ```